sakibmas/adb/README.md

 # Keycode Mapping Reference

-This table provides the mapping between numeric keycodes and their system events.
+This table maps numeric keycodes to their corresponding system events.

 | KEYCODE | EVENT |
 | :--- | :--- |